Snot Otter Emerges Victorious In Vote For Pennsylvania's Official Amphibian

 The creatures saw a rapid population decrease between 1998 and 2009, as Greg Lipps, the amphibian and reptile conservation coordinator at The Ohio State University, told NPR in 2017.
 Hellbenders have been listed as endangered in several states, including Illinois, Indiana and Maryland.

-The salamander is listed as "Near Threatened" with a decreasing population by the International Union for Conservation of Nature, though that assessment hasn't been updated since 2004.
+The salamander is listed as "near threatened" with a decreasing population by the International Union for Conservation of Nature, though that assessment hasn't been updated since 2004.
 The U.S. Fish and Wildlife Service notes that dams and illegal pet trade may also contribute to the species' decline.

 Garth Everett, a Republican state representative who helped push the bill through Pennsylvania's House, said hellbenders have been on the decline.